NirajanBanjade/Bookhive/README.md

   - **Prajwal**
   - **Advanced search filters & refinement:** Add advanced filters such as Author, Genre, and Publish Year to the SearchPage.
   - **Enhanced pagination & UX improvements:** Improve the “Load More” functionality with smooth scrolling and loading indicators.

+  - **Aevin**
+  - **Connect Collections to Frontend:** Allow users to add books they are currently reading or have finished, and view them in their collections with status indicators (Reading, Finished).
+  - **Backend support for book ratings:** Store and retrieve user ratings for books.

 ---
 ## Setup
 Dependencies: Listed in `package.json`.